TimBest/travel-blog/_posts/2022-06-30-the-unexpected-animals.md

 ![A heard of eland](/assets/images/2022-06-30-unexpected/eland.jpg)

 The Eland is the world's largest antelope.
-We saw a few heard's of them over our 10 days in the Serengetii but always at a distance.
+We saw a few heard's of them over our 10 days in the Serengeti but always at a distance.
 Surprisingly we had better views of them from outside the park than within

 Learn more at [www.awf.org/wildlife-conservation/eland](https://www.awf.org/wildlife-conservation/eland)